Pre-Departure Travel Plans

 Arriving on Campus

 At least one month before semester begins the Global Engagement team will be in touch with you about your arrival in Northern Ireland.

-Students planning to arrive for semester one will be sent information about our International Origination programme, supported self-isolation options and transfers to campus from the two Belfast airports (Belfast City Airport and Belfast International Airport) and about transport options to your campus.
+Students planning to arrive for semester one will be sent information about our International Origination programme, supported self-isolation options and transfers to campus from the two Belfast airports (Belfast City Airport and Belfast International Airport) in the coming weeks.

-The University does not arrange a Meet and Greet service at any of the other airports or ports of entry to Northern Ireland.
+The University does not arrange transfers from any of the other airports or ports of entry to Northern Ireland.

 Flights and Airports